 Financial liabilities are borrowings, payables and accruals.
 Borrowings are classified as current liabilities with maturities of more than 3 months but not exceeding one year.
 Liabilities with the purpose of keeping them for more than one year from their acquisition date are to be classified as long-term borrowings.

 Impact of the new financial standards:

-The International Accounting Standards Board and the IFRS Interpretations Committee have implemented new IFRSs and approved amendments of existing IFRSs and a new interpretation, which become effective for the Crop Trust in 2018.
+The International Accounting Standards Board and the IFRS Interpretations Committee have implemented and approved amendments to a number of existing IFRSs, which became effective for the Crop Trust in 2020.